Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state: Abstract

 \section{Abstract}

 It is well recognized that population heterogeneity plays an important role in the spread of epidemics.
 While individual variations in social activity are often assumed to be persistent, i.e. constant in time, here we discuss the consequences of dynamic heterogeneity.
-We integrate the stochastic dynamics of social activity into traditional epidemiological models.
-The overall epidemic dynamics is condensed to three differential equations and is characterized by an emergent long timescale.
-Our model captures multiple features of real-life epidemics such as COVID-19, including prolonged plateaus and multiple waves.
-Individual waves are suppressed at the state of Transient Collective Immunity (TCI), which subsequently degrades due to the dynamic nature of social activity.
-Our results also provide a new mechanism for emerging pathogens to transition from a fast-paced epidemic to the endemic state.
+By integrating the stochastic dynamics of social activity into traditional epidemiological models we demonstrate the emergence of a new long timescale governing the epidemic in broad agreement with empirical data.
+Our model captures multiple features of real-life epidemics such as COVID-19, including prolonged plateaus and multiple waves, which are transiently suppressed due to the dynamic nature of social activity.
+The existence of the long timescale due to the interplay between epidemic and social dynamics provides a unifying picture of how a fast-paced epidemic typically will transition to the endemic state.

-COVID-19 pandemics has underscored the prominent role played by population heterogeneity in epidemics.
-On one hand, the observed transmission of infection is characterized by the phenomenon of super-spreading, in which a small fraction of individuals are responsible for a disproportionally large number of secondary infections \cite{LloydSmith2005,May_superspr_2005,SARS_superspr,Meyers_Newman_SARS_2005,small2006super,Super_Kucharski}.
-On the other hand, according to multiple models, population heterogeneity is expected to suppress the herd immunity threshold (HIT) and reduce the final size of an epidemic \cite{Newman2002,pastor2015epidemic,Moreno2002,bansal2007individual,Novozhilov,Katriel_FSE_hetro,miller2012note,Herd_Gomes,hetero_PNAS,weitz2020heterogeneity,neipel2020power,Herd_Science_2020}.
-In the context of COVID-19, this observation led to a controversial suggestion that a strategy relying exclusively on quickly reaching the herd immunity might be a viable alternative to government-imposed mitigation \cite{nature_herd2020}.
+The COVID-19 pandemic has underscored the prominent role played by population heterogeneity in epidemics.
+On one hand, the observed transmission of infection is characterized by the phenomenon of super-spreading, in which a small fraction of individuals are responsible for a disproportionally large number of secondary infections \cite{LloydSmith2005,May_superspr_2005,Super_Kucharski,Vespigniani2020}.
+On the other hand, according to multiple models, population heterogeneity is expected to suppress the herd immunity threshold (HIT) and reduce the final size of an epidemic \cite{pastor2015epidemic,bansal2007individual,Herd_Gomes,hetero_PNAS,neipel2020power,Herd_Science_2020}.
+In the context of COVID-19, this observation led to a controversial suggestion that a strategy relying exclusively on quickly reaching herd immunity might be a viable alternative to government-imposed mitigation \cite{nature_herd2020}.
 However, the experience of locations that had embraced that strategy has exposed its flaws.
-While the first wave of infections in those locations never reached the scale of an unmitigated epidemic predicted by classical homogeneous models, it also failed to provide long-lasting protection against new waves.
+While the first wave of infections in those locations never reached the scale of an unmitigated epidemic predicted by classical homogeneous models, it also failed to provide long-lasting protection against new waves \cite{buss2021three}.